pkdone/mongo-agg-graph-descend/README.md

 ## Possible Future Enhancements
 * Provide an example that works for MongoDB versions before 5.0
 * Implement an optional parameter which is the equivalent of "restrictSearchWithMatch" used in _$graphLookup_
-* Provide an optional parameter to indicate to descend through all sub-document arrays, not just the array fields with the specified fixed name